User's Guide: Alert Management

 • Port: Enter the port number for the Splunk service.
 The default is port 80, or if HTTPS was enabled above, the default is port 443.
 If a different port is in use, enter the applicable port number.

 • Index: Enter the name of the Splunk index to submit events.
 This value should match the index in Splunk and is used to distinguish logs from different sources.
 For example, Fortanix DSM logs can be pushed to the index named DSM.
-Refer to the Appendix section the screenshot.
+Refer to the Appendix section for the screenshot.

 NOTE